 The Apostolic See (Vatican)

 The Catholic Church establishes the language used in the wedding vows for those who choose Catholic Marriage.
 During their marital investigation and preparation (prenuptial agreement and/or consideration of contract), and at just before they exchange vows and during their vows, the couple consents to specific terms.
 These agreements are predetermined and the verbal contract is unchangeable.
-See Rite of Marriage, exact language of promise.
+See Order of Celebrating Matrimony and the Rite of Marriage, exact language of promise.

 The couple also specifies the rules they will follow regarding the upbringing of children, and they do not mention the laws of their respective state.
 The specify the laws of Christ and His Church which is the Roman Catholic Church for those who marrying in this Church.